-The Agency states that $NO_x$ emissions reductions will improve both ozone and $PM{2.5}$ air quality, since $NO_x$ is a precursor to both pollutants.
+The Agency stated that NO_x emissions reductions will improve both ozone and $PM{2.5}$ air quality, since NO_x is a precursor to both pollutants.
 PC5 at 9.
-The Agency further states that designation of areas as nonattainment will again trigger the CAA requirement for these areas to implement RACT for $NO_x$ and VOM.
+The Agency further stated that designation of areas as nonattainment will again trigger the CAA requirement for these areas to implement RACT for NO_x and VOM.
 Id.
-The Agency concludes that the reductions provided by the $NO_x$ RACT requirements under Part 217 "will assist in meeting the new standards and are most likely sufficient in addressing any future requirements to implement $NO_x$ RACT for the new standards."
+The Agency concluded that the reductions provided by the NO_x RACT requirements under Part 217 "will assist in meeting the new standards and are most likely sufficient in addressing any future requirements to implement NO_x RACT for the new standards."
 Id.